PEARLS: Discovery of Point-Source Features Within Galaxies in the North Ecliptic Pole Time Domain Field: Data Cataloging

 We used \sextractor{} \citep{sextractor} to generate catalogs.
 The detection threshold required 9 contiguous pixels 1.5$\sigma$ above the background.
 We used 32 deblending sub-thresholds with a 0.06 minimum contrast necessary for object deblending.
-We ran \sextractor{} on all eight filters in dual-image mode using F444W as the detection filter to produce position-matched catalogs.
+We ran \sextractor{} on all eight filters in dual-image mode using F444W as the detection filter to produce position-matched catalogs of the entire \JWST\ NEP--TDF .
 Magnitudes are \texttt{MAG\_AUTO} except where indicated otherwise.

-For an initial comparison with other wavelengths, we used the VLA 3~GHz radio observations detailed by \citet[their Appendix A]{Hyun2023}.